 In April 2008, 48-year-old Tyrone Loftin was charged with raping a 19-year-old woman who was cleaning his house in Syracuse, New York.

-Loftin went on trial in Onandaga County Superior Court in September 2008.
+Loftin went on trial in Onondaga County Superior Court in September 2008.
 The victim accused him of raping her in Loftin’s home.
 The judge barred the defense from cross-examining the alleged victim about a previous incident in which she had assaulted and robbed an ex-boyfriend, and then falsely reported to police that she had been assaulted and robbed by the boyfriend.

 Loftin testified and contended they had consensual sex.

 A jury convicted Loftin on September 4, 2008 and he was sentenced to 17 years in prison.